 Film has been called the art form of the Twentieth Century, and continues to be a major force in contemporary culture.
 However, it remains in creative interaction with older arts.
 Above all, literature and film have been involved in a mutually enriching relationship since the birth of cinema in 1895.
 Moreover, films are often derived from literary sources, and literary texts increasingly draw on the cinematic devices.
 Film adaptations can extend or alter our perceptions of fiction or drama, but film also has its own language and styles, which range from the avant-garde to the popular, from aesthetic experiment to pulp commodities.

 This programme is inherently interdisciplinary in its approach (looking at film in relation to literature, art history and music, television and popular culture).
 Students are encouraged to think critically about these ideas, and to appreciate the importance of relating critical close analysis of style and form to theory, context, politics and history.
 These analytical skills, combined with assessment that tests presentational and communication skills and problem solving abilities, are essential in the workplace.

-The Film Studies programme is taught within the English programme in the The School of Humanities at Dundee is a centre of research excellence.
-Postgraduate students join a vigorous research culture led by world-leading scholars.
+The Film Studies programme is taught within the English programme in the The School of Humanities.
+We are at Dundee is a centre of research excellence, and postgraduate students join a vigorous research culture led by world-leading scholars.

 In the most recent RAE, a full 90% of English's research publications were rated as of international excellence in terms of their 'originality, significance and rigour' and 45% of our research output was rated in the two very highest categories of 'international excellence'.